Engines of Change: The Automobile's Impact on Women's Independence

 About the instructor

 Jenna Beaulieu has a BA in English from the University of Maine at Fort Kent, with a focus on Comparative Mythology.
-She is Curator of Education at the Seal Cove Auto Museum and Exhibit Curator for their 2020-2021 main exhibit, “Engines of Change: A Suffrage Centennial,” which focuses on the role the automobile played in women’s suffrage, and how improvements in technology were harnessed to mobilize social movements.
+She was the Curator of Education at the Seal Cove Auto Museum and Exhibit Curator for their 2020-2021 main exhibit, “Engines of Change: A Suffrage Centennial,” which focuses on the role the automobile played in women’s suffrage, and how improvements in technology were harnessed to mobilize social movements.
+She currently works for the Beatrix Farrand Society, and is an independent writer.